clarkfitzg/phd_research/milestones/proposals.md

 - We can't use `data.table::fread("x.csv", select = 1:2)` because it's
   not installed.

+### Prerequisites

+Analyzing a corpus of R code would help justify the data sources that I choose to focus on.
+It would also show me the dominant patterns in data access, ie. how do people actually iterate through database cursors?
+How much R code is focused on data frames and how much is focused on matrices?
+How do the programs use the structure in their data, and what can be prepared ahead of time?

+On the other hand, a corpus of open source R code is a biased sample, because private code is probably much more likely to access private data warehouses.

+### Description

+One general form of data is just text coming through UNIX `stdin`.
+This equates to a `read.table()` or `scan()`.
+It's the same interface that Hive uses.

 For tables we would like to know:

 - __dimensions__ the number of rows and columns.
 Then we can potentially